Spanish Legion: Predecessor

 Historically there had been a "Spanish Foreign Legion" which preceded the modern Legion's formation in 1920.
 On 28 June 1835, the French government had decided to hand over to the Spanish government the French Foreign Legion in support of Queen Isabella's claim to the Spanish throne during the First Carlist War.
 The French Foreign Legion, with around 4,000 men, landed at Tarragona on 17 August 1835.
 This became the first Spanish Legion until it was disbanded on 8 December 1838, when it had dropped to only 500 men.

 The Title of Spanish Legion

 The Spanish Legion was modelled on the French Foreign Legion.
 Its purpose was to provide a corps of professional troops to fight in Spain's colonial campaigns in North Africa, in place of conscript units that were proving ineffective.
 The first commanding officer, Lieutenant Colonel José Millán-Astray Terreros, referred to his unit as ‘La Legión’ from the start but this only became part of the unit's title from 1937.

-In the original Tercio de Extranjeros there were, amongst others, one Chinese, three Japanese, one Maltese, one Russian, and one black American.
+In the original Tercio de Extranjeros there were Latin Americans, amongst others, one Chinese, three Japanese, one Maltese, one Russian, both German & Austrian, one Italian, two Frenchmen, four Portuguese, one Belgian, unknown Filipino and one Spanish woman from Puerto Rico.
 However, soon the majority of its members were Spaniards who joined to fight outside of European Spain.